milesba4/codepath-prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-- Since I am new to using Javascript, I ended up using W3 schools, stackOverflow, and developerMozilla alot.
+- Since I am somewhat new to using Javascript, I ended up using W3 schools, stackOverflow, and developerMozilla alot.
 Especially for the timer.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)